rehierl/html-outliner-spec/issue-associations-notes.md

 if the node is not already associated with a section, associate the node with `current section`.

+Recall that "associate node X with section Y" can be understood to define a two-way relationship:

+- `Section Node.parentSection`
+- `Node[] Section.innerNodes`.

 NOTE - Because this step uses the unspecific description "a node", it can be understood to apply to **any node** (element nodes and non-element nodes alike).

 NOTE - It seems that, with regards to heading content elements, the substeps in [step 4.9.](./outliner-steps.md/#4-9) need to be executed before executing this step.
-To make things more clear, the spec **should** explicitly associate headings with sections with regards to [type-2](#type-2) because this step must be executed when entering the remaining nodes (see below).
+To make things more clear, this specification **should** explicitly associate headings ([type-2](#type-2)) with sections because this step must be executed when entering the remaining nodes (see below).

-NOTE - When entering or exiting any of the remaining nodes, the references to `current section` and `currentOutlineOwner` stay the same throughout the visit (enter and exit) of those remaining nodes.
+NOTE - When entering or exiting any of the remaining nodes, the references to `currentSection` and `currentOutlineOwner` stay the same throughout the visit (enter and exit) of those remaining nodes.

 <!-- ----------------------------------------------------------------------- -->
 <h4 id="type-4-when-exiting">"when exiting" is "problematic"</h4>

-Recall that "associate node X with section Y" can be read as defining a two-way relationship defined by the following two properties: `Section Node.parentSection` and `Node[] Section.innerNodes`.

 Because `parentSection` represents only a single reference, this step could be executed either when entering, or when exiting a node.
 With regards to `innerNodes`,